medavox/articles/Toki Pona Retool.md

 by Toki Pona's phonology and phonotactics to construct new words.

-But in order to use that raw material, I need to know exactly what I have.
+But in order to use that raw material well, I need to know exactly what it consists of.
-So let's work out the possible sounds in Toki Pona.
+So let's work out the possible syllables in Toki Pona.

 9 consonants (j k l m n p s t w)
 5 vowels (a e i o u)